How Solo Solicitors Can Turn Micro-Niches Into Practice Areas

 Often it begins when you notice a pattern in your matters, or you’re handling more of a particular kind of work and enjoying it more than the rest.

 The best part?
 You don’t need to give up your day job to pursue it.
+You can quietly build that niche alongside your existing practice.

 Ten years ago, areas like cryptocurrency, blockchain and AI law were almost unheard of.